Swissindo

 Swissindo (formally the Swissindo World Trust International Orbit, also known as UN Swissindo or NEO the United Kingdom of God Sky Earth) is a debt relief scheme widely classified as a cult and a scam.
 It is led by a man named Sino Soegihartonotonegoro and describes itself as a financial organization working towards "eliminating the debt of everyone on Earth".
 The group is headquartered in West Java, Indonesia, and has members across the United States, Australia, Africa, Asia and Europe.
 Due to its financial practices, the Cirebon office of the Financial Services Authority has conducted an investigation into Swissindo.
 The organisation targets poor and marginalised communities.

 Swissindo's practices have been compared to those of sovereign citizens and the redemption movement.
 Using a concept first promulgated in Meads v.
 Meads, legal practitioner Donald Netolitzky argues in the Alberta Law Review that Swissindo employs organised pseudolegal commercial arguments (OPCA).
-Soegihartonotonegoro claims to hold sovereign authority over the United Nations and various other institutions with little, if any evidence.
+Soegihartonotonegoro claims to hold sovereign authority over the United Nations, which is categorically denied by the United Nations.